Data Mining VS Data Extraction: What's the Difference?Monday, August 29, 2022

 Content aggregation websites can get regular data feeds from multiple sources and keep their sites fresh and up-to-date.

 After extracting the online reviews/comments/feedback from social media websites like Instagram and Twitter, people can analyze the underlying attitudes and get an idea of how they are perceiving a brand, product or phenomenon.

 The Overall Steps of Data Extraction

 Data extraction is the first step of ETL (extract, transform, and load) and ELT (extract, load, and transform).
 ETL and ELT are themselves part of a complete data integration strategy.
 In other words, data extraction can be part of data mining.

 While data mining is all about gaining actionable insights from large data sets, data extraction is a much shorter and straightforward process.
 The data extraction process can be summarized into three steps.

 Choose the target data source you want to extract, such as a website.

 Send a “GET” query to the website and parse the HTML document of it with programming languages like Python, PHP, R, Ruby, etc.

 Store the data in your on-site database or a cloud-based destination for future use.

 If you are an experienced programmer who wants to extract data, the above steps may sound easy to you.
 However, if you are a non-coder, there is a shortcut - using data extraction tools like Octoparse.
-Data extraction tools, just like data mining tools, are developed to save people energy and make data processing simple to everyone.
+Data extraction tools, just like data mining tools, are developed to save people energy and make data processing simple for everyone.
 These tools are not only cost-effective but also beginner-friendly.
-They allow users to crawl the data within minutes, store it in the cloud and export it into many formats such as Excel, CSV, HTML, JSON or on-site databases via APIs.
+They allow users to crawl the data within minutes, store it in the cloud, and export it into many formats such as Excel, CSV, HTML, JSON, or on-site databases via APIs.